Smertig/banana/docs/api/tg/types/inline_keyboard_button.rst

    .. cpp:member:: optional_t<boolean_t> pay

    Optional.
 Specify True, to send a Pay button.
+Substrings “⭐” and “XTR” in the buttons's text will be replaced with a Telegram Star icon.
 NOTE: This type of button must always be the first button in the first row and can only be used in invoice messages.